 A larger scale explanation of communication problems regarding the emergy concept can be found in the emerging flora in recent years of books covering the history of ecology.
-Figure 3 is the authors summary of Donald Worster's description of the history of ecology [3], showing the important paradigm shift occurring in ecology during the 1970s.
+Figure 3 is the authors summary of Donald Worster's description of the history of ecology [3], showing the important paradigm shift occurring in the field of ecology during the 1970s.
 After this paradigm shift the reductionistic population and community ecology has totally dominated the ecology field.
 Active ecologists in the older holistic ecosystem ecology paradigm were very low in numbers during the 1980s and 1990s.
-Environmental scientists working with ecologists are educated in the reductionistic paradigm, and often has no knowledge of the recent development in ecosystem ecology [25-28] and find new concepts as emergy, ascendancy [29], environs [30], and eco-exergy [31-33] problematic to understand.
+Environmental scientists working with ecologists are educated in the reductionistic paradigm, and often has no knowledge of the recent development in ecosystem ecology [25-28], and find new concepts as emergy, ascendancy [29], environs [30], and eco-exergy [31-33] problematic to understand.
+And maybe even more important: not established terms in the field of ecology.